 Are you still looking for the best option for your travels?
 Having a Wise travel money card that allows you to hold various currencies, has the lowest transaction fees and lets you withdraw money no matter where you are is worth GOLD.
 Wise has been my go-to choice for 4 years now and I wouldn’t go back to having only one credit card.

-Looking for more New Zealand Itineraries and Things to See & Do?
+Looking for more New Zealand Ideas?

 For all my cover lovers, have a look at this coffee journey through Wellington.